earthly/website/blog/_posts/2023-09-29-rust-api-rocket-diesel.md

 }
 ~~~

 The request handler functions will return the `Student` struct.
 You'll use the `NewStudent` for data migration and the `UpdateStudent` struct for update operations.
-The DELETE operation doesn't need a struct since you'll delete entries from the database with the `id`
+The DELETE operation doesn't need a struct since you'll delete entries from the database with the `id`.

 Here you've successfully set up the database, and you can start building your API that interacts with the database of Diesel.